sandrahoffberg/Combfold-prepare-fasta/README.md

 ## App Panel Parameters

-- Input file
+Input json file
+- [Default: ../data/subunits.json]

+Maximum number of residues
-- maximum number of residues that can be predicted using your prediction environment
+- maximum number of residues that can be predicted using your prediction environment [Default: 1800]
+- CombFold has a maximum of up to at least 18,000 amino acids and 32 subunits

 ## Cite